Protection against adversarial examples in image classification (part 1)

 ○ Input Reconstruction

-■ The basic idea is that adversarial examples can be transformed to clean data via reconstruction.
+■ The basic idea is that adversarial examples can be transformed into clean data via reconstruction.
 After transformation, the adversarial examples will not affect the prediction of deep learning models.

 ○ Network Verification

 ■ This method checks whether the input data violates the properties of the neural network that were determined during the training phase.
-Verifying properties of deep neural networks is a promising solution to defend adversarial examples, because it may detect the new unseen attacks.
+Verifying properties of deep neural networks is a promising solution to tackle adversarial examples, because it may detect new unseen attacks.

 ○ Network Distillation

 ■ The main idea is to train the model twice, initially using the one-hot ground truth labels but ultimately using the initial model’s probability as outputs to enhance the robustness.
 So we can hide the gradient information of the model, in order to confuse the adversaries, since most attack algorithms are based on the classifier′s gradient information.